-The Construction Management program at Ball State University provides a quality education for students through an application-based classroom, laboratory, and immersive learning experiences that will enable students to become problem solvers and critical thinkers.
+The mission of the Construction Management program at Ball State University is to provide a quality education for students through an application-based classroom, laboratory, and immersive learning experiences that will enable students to become problem solvers and critical thinkers.

 The goals of the Construction Management Program are to prepare professionals who:

 There are no separate or additional application procedures for students to be admitted to the construction program.
 Freshman, external transfers, and internal transfers that are admitted to the university are welcome to declare construction management as sa major.

 Undergraduate admission requirements for Ball State University may be found here: Admissions

 There are several awards open to Construction Management students.
 Ball State University recognizes academic excellence through the Dean's List each term.
 Students who maintain academic excellence may graduate cum laude, magna cum laude, or summa cum laude.

 On a program level, seniors with above a 3.0 in both their major and cumulative GPAs are recognized as "Exceptional Graduates" at the Department of Technology Awards Ceremony in April of each year.
 One student from this group is also awarded as the "Outstanding Graduate" on the basis of their scholarship and involvement.

 Additionally, juniors and seniors whose grade point averages are in the top 20% and meet work experience, extracurricular, and other requirements are eligible for membership in Sigma Lambda Chi, the international Honor Society for Leaders in Construction.
 In the fall 2014 semester, Ball State's Delta V chapter was pleased that 9 students were accepted as candidates for membership.

 Additional information about Sigma Lambda Chi may be found here: SLC